 Exposure throughout his 40-year career caused Allen to inhale tiny asbestos fibers and become lodged into the tissue along the lining of his chest, called the mesothelium.
 The fibers slowly began to irritate the mesothelium, causing damage and inflammation.
 While he doesn’t know it now, Allen needs to begin his mesothelioma treatment plan as soon as possible.

 It’s been decades since Allen first came into contact with asbestos.
 For years, he hasn’t experienced any symptoms of mesothelioma.
 Recently, however, Allen began experiencing chest pain, difficulty breathing, and a painful cough.
 He mistakes these symptoms for a case of pneumonia and continues with his otherwise healthy life.

-Continue following Allen’s mesothelioma journey next week as we move on from part 1 and discuss Part Two; Mesothelioma Journey: Symptoms.
+Continue following Allen’s story next week as we move on from part 1 and discuss Part Two; Mesothelioma Journey: Symptoms.